zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 > The [Azure Database Migration Service](https://docs.microsoft.com/en-us/azure/dms/dms-overview) integrates some of the functionality of Microsoft existing tools and services to provide customers with a comprehensive, highly available database migration solution.
 The service uses the Data Migration Assistant to generate assessment reports that provide recommendations to guide you through the changes required prior to performing a migration.
 When you're ready to begin the migration process, Azure Database Migration Service performs all of the required steps.

-1. In the [Azure portal](https://portal.azure.com), navigate to your Azure Database Migration Service by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and then selecting the **contoso-dms** Azure Database Migration Service in the list of resources.
+1. In the [Azure portal](https://portal.azure.com), navigate to your Azure Database Migration Service by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and then selecting the **contoso-dms-UniqueID** Azure Database Migration Service in the list of resources.

    ![The contoso-dms Azure Database Migration Service is highlighted in the list of resources in the hands-on-lab-SUFFIX resource group.](media/resource-group-dms-resource.png "Resources")